lsst-dm/dmtn-056/describing-datasets.rst

         A tuple of :py:class:`DataUnit` instances that label the :ref:`DatasetRef` within a :ref:`Collection`.

-    .. py:method:: makePath(run, template=None) -> Path
+    .. py:method:: makeStorageHint(run, template=None) -> StorageHint

-        Construct the :ref:`Path` part of a :ref:`URI` by filling in ``template`` with the :ref:`CollectionTag <Collection>` and the values in the :py:attr:`units` tuple.
+        Construct the :ref:`StorageHint` part of a :ref:`URI` by filling in ``template`` with the :ref:`Collection` and the values in the :py:attr:`units` tuple.

-        This is often just a storage hint since the :ref:`Datastore` will likely have to deviate from the provided path (in the case of an object-store for instance).
+        This is often just a storage hint since the :ref:`Datastore` will likely have to deviate from the provided storageHint (in the case of an object-store for instance).

-        Although a :ref:`Dataset` may belong to multiple :ref:`Collections <Collection>`, only the first :ref:`Collection` it is added to is used in its :ref:`Path`.
+        Although a :ref:`Dataset` may belong to multiple :ref:`Collections <Collection>`, only the first :ref:`Collection` it is added to is used in its :ref:`StorageHint`.

         :param Run run: the :ref:`Run` to which the new :ref:`Dataset` will be added; always implies a collection :ref:`Collection` that can also be used in the template.

-        :param str template: a path template to fill in.
+        :param str template: a storageHint template to fill in.
 If None, the :py:attr:`template <DatasetType.template>` attribute of :py:attr:`type` will be used.

-        :returns: a str :ref:`Path`
+        :returns: a str :ref:`StorageHint`

     .. py:attribute:: producer